-- The requirements have to be met cf. 4.3 below and the guidelines How to use references available on EASV Electronic platform, and - o Be handed in on time, cf. the exam plan on EASV Electronic platform
+- o References must follow Guidelines to academic writing, and - o Be handed in on time, cf. the exam plan on EASV Electronic platform

-Failure to hand-in the written project, which forms the written part of the exam, means that the student cannot participate in the oral exam, and one attempt has been used.
+Failure to hand-in the report, means that the student cannot participate in the oral exam, and one attempt has been used.